Mohawk Island National Wildlife Area

 Access to the Mohawk Island NWA is seasonally restricted.
 Public access is prohibited from April 1 to July 31 every year to protect migratory birds during nesting.
 Some activities may be permitted in accordance with the conservation objectives of the NWA management plan.
 Public notices listing the authorized activities are posted at access points.
 Public access for day use is allowed only between September 1 and March 31 (outside the breeding season) for activities such as bird-watching, viewing the lighthouse, recreational fishing (no lead sinkers) and swimming.
 Overnight camping, open fires and hunting are prohibited at all times.
 Mohawk Island NWA is a well-known local landmark and the waters around the island are popular for recreational boating and fishing in the summer months.
 Fishing must be done in accordance with the Ontario fishing regulations, which require possession of a recreational fishing license issued by the Ontario Ministry of Natural Resources.
 Permits are required to conduct research, surveys and monitoring, and must be obtained from the Canadian Wildlife Service.

 More information on access and permitting for Mohawk Island NWA can be obtained by contacting the Environment Canada regional office.

 This map is for illustrative purposes only and should not be used to define legal boundaries.
-Mohawk Island National Wildlife Area can also be viewed using Google Maps.
+Mohawk Island NWA can also be viewed using Google Maps.
 Please note that the Google map is a complementary source of information and does not represent the official map or site name.

 |Size||4 ha (dependent on Lake Erie water levels)|